smealum/3ds/README.md

 1. First go down to the "preparing your SD card" section and follow those steps, then come back.
 Don't worry, we'll wait for you!

-NOTE: the following steps might be slightly confusing to some people.
+__NOTE__: the following steps might be slightly confusing to some people.
 If you find you're not sure what the steps are referring to, please just head over to [the Youtube video showing them being executed here](https://www.youtube.com/watch?v=vwX92Hf0Dsg).

 2. Setup an initial way to run homebrew on your system, such as tubehax or ninjhax.
 If you installed ninjhax a while ago, please uninstall it and reinstall it !
 Your version might be outdated; installing ironhax requires ninjhax 2.1 or more recent.
 3. Download the ironhax installer.
 If you downloaded the Homebrew Starter Kit below, you should already have it !